BY571/IQN-and-Extensions/README.md

 # Implicit Quantile Networks (IQN) for Distributional Reinforcement Learning and Extensions
 PyTorch Implementation of Implicit Quantile Networks (IQN) for Distributional Reinforcement Learning with additional extensions like PER, Noisy layer and N-step bootstrapping.
 Creating a new Rainbow-DQN version.
+This implementation allows it also to run and train on several environments in parallel!

 ### Implementations